FlorianStuettgen/SOC_Replay/README.md

 As of December 2025, this build is fully operational!

-Stay tuned and visit the wiki for a detailed overview of EvoSec’s architecture, components, and experiments:
+Stay tuned and visit the wiki for a detailed overview of EvoSec’s architecture, components, and ongoing experiments:
 [EvoSec-Lab Wiki](https://github.com/FlorianStuettgen/EvoSec/wiki).
 </div>